ledgerW/pathlight/memory-bank/activeContext.md

   - Added "Resubscribe" button for users who previously canceled

 ## Next Steps
+- Update marketing language, home page, and FAQ to reflect new pricing structure:
+  - Update all references to pricing on the home page
+  - Update FAQ section with new pricing information
+  - Update any marketing materials that mention the old pricing structure
+  - Test all user flows to confirm the new behavior works correctly

 - Create additional content for blog, guides, and FAQ sections
 - Replace placeholder tracking IDs with actual analytics account IDs
 - Monitor SEO performance and make adjustments as needed